GSA/site-scanning-documentation/pages/candidate-scans.md

 The list of scans that have already been built and are active [can be found here](https://digital.gov/guides/site-scanning/understand-the-data/).
 Feel free to suggest further ideas though by [editing this page](https://github.com/GSA/site-scanning-documentation/edit/main/pages/candidate-scans.md), [filing an issue](https://github.com/GSA/site-scanning/issues) or emailing us at site-scanning@gsa.gov.

 * relative google rank, as seen by the 'rank' [field](https://har.fyi/reference/tables/pages/) in the http archive dataset, which has maybe 1/4 of the federal websites in it and would indicate if, to google, the site is in the top 100 or 1000 or 10000 sites.
 More detail [here](https://github.com/GSA/site-scanning/issues/1897#issuecomment-4694769752).
+And/or from [crux data](https://github.com/GSA/site-scanning/issues/1904).
 * [integrated ai functionality or ai generated content](https://github.com/GSA/site-scanning/issues/1756)
 * frameworks (?) - e.g. next.js, react, angular, other code bases?   (note [survey](https://docs.google.com/presentation/d/11IOLnpqeHoJkiwHLyl5C2JaX48sw8vwDQIs2wWPym00/edit?slide=id.g3044767dfb7_0_735#slide=id.g3044767dfb7_0_735))
 * Other IPv6?
 [Note the NIST site](https://fedv6-deployment.antd.nist.gov/).